Aditya-Jain-01/cryptonite_taskphase_adityajain/hello_hackers.md

 The challenge description mentioned that running the 'hello' command would return the required flag.

-After logging into the challenge via SSH, the prompt displays as: 'hacker@hello~intro-to-commands:~$'.
+After logging into the challenge via SSH, the prompt displays as: ' hacker@hello~intro-to-commands:~$ '.

 Similar to how 'whoami' is executed by typing it into the prompt and pressing enter, typing 'hello' and pressing enter retrieves the flag: 'pwn.college{sr40jWrcdLnVz3detjgOaqPDm6O.ddjNyUDLwQjN0czW}'.